 Don’t believe me?
-Try comparing the American Elementary to the British Sherlock.
+Compare the American Elementary to the British Sherlock.
 Both are excellent, but very different from each other.

-Written by a collection of Doctor Who scribes — Steven Moffat, Mark Gatiss, and Steve Thompson — Sherlock immediately gained a huge following when it debuted in 2010.
+This is the Great Detective in contemporary London, with cases riffing off famous stories.
+Sherlock immediately gained a huge following when it debuted in 2010 because the amount of love is evident throughout.
 It’s most notable for its stunning direction, however: initially spearheaded by Paul McGuigan (Luke Cage), its ideas are heady, immersive, and incredibly distinctive.

 The idea behind DCI John Luther is a well-worn one: a man with as many terrible demons as the people he’s trying to catch.
 Fortunately, there’s a lot more to it than that, most notably very affecting narratives, and Idris Elba (The Wire) giving it his all in the lead role.

 Created by Neil Cross (Mama), it’s a psychological thriller that pushes limits and delivers genuine scares.
 It’s not a typical “Whodunnit” by any means—for starters, you know who the killers are.
 You then get to see their adrenalin-fuelled crimes, following what they do while Luther tries to get into their mindsets.

 Its first episode, aired in 2010, also introduces Alice, played by Ruth Wilson (The Affair), a captivating and oddly-charming sparring partner for Luther.
 It’s a dynamic you simply must see.